 Some features of GearBox require "activation" using Line 6 Monkey and your Internet connection.
 Activation turns these features on in your GearBox-compatible hardware, so they can operate in the GearBox stand-alone application and Plug-in.
-"Monkey, you say?" - get the skinny on Line 6 Monkey in the next chapter.
+"Monkey, you say?" - get the skinny on Line 6 Monkey here.